navya-penmetsa/Healthcare-Analysis/README.md

 OVERVIEW

 Analyzed healthcare datasets to uncover hospital billing trends, seasonal admission rates, and patient demographics.
-Used Python and SQL for data cleaning and Power BI for dashboard visualization.
+Used Python for data cleaning and Power BI for dashboard visualization.

 INSIGHTS EXTRACTED